-When the cancer is removed, Dr. Behlmer will discuss with you your options.
-These may include 1) allowing the wound to heal naturally, without additional surgery, 2) wound repair by Dr. Behlmer, or 3) referral to another surgeon for wound closure.
-A surgical site can be closed several ways, including a skin graft.
+When the cancer is removed, Dr. Skelley will discuss with you your options.
+These may include 1) allowing the wound to heal naturally, without additional surgery, 2) wound repair by Dr. Skelley, or 3) referral to another surgeon for wound closure.
+There are several ways a surgical site can be closed.

 WILL IT LEAVE A SCAR?

 Yes.
 Any form of surgery leaves a scar.
 Mohs surgery, however, will leave one of the smallest possible surgical defects, and therefore a smaller scar.

 WILL I HAVE PAIN, BRUISING, OR SWELLING AFTER SURGERY?

 Pain and discomfort may occur.
 If you experience discomfort, Tylenol is recommended.
 Ibuprofen, if tolerable is also a great pain reliever for the first few days after surgery.
 However, if you need additional pain medication, please contact Dr. Skelley’s nurses.
 You may have some bruising and swelling around the wound, especially if surgery is done on the face close to the eyes.